Palette

 Overview

-Council for Support of Polish Studies is a bilingual website and content workflow for the University of Toronto group that funds Polish language, literature, and community programming.
+Council for Support of Polish Studies is a bilingual website and content workflow for the University of Toronto backed group that funds Polish language, literature, and community programming.
 I built the public-facing Next.js application and the connected Sanity Studio setup that lets staff manage professors, courses, events, news, donors, and gallery content without code changes.

 How It Works